kenhoff/hofftech_legacy/README.md

 ## notes
 body background #111111 button background #222222 button background hover #333333 blue button #0055EE blue button hover #0044DD

-.grid-item-text The Field Of Heroes, a memorial in central Idaho, is a field of almost 7000 crosses, each one dedicated to a soldier who fell during the engagments in the Middle East.
+.grid-item-text The Field Of Heroes, a memorial in central Idaho, is a field of almost 7000 crosses, each one dedicated to a servicemember who fell during the engagements in the Middle East.
 .grid-item-text We built an app that generated individual QR codes that could be placed on each cross, and when scanned, would provide more information about that soldier.

 .grid-item-text Games!